KDE/kapidox/docs/depdiagrams.md

 This command creates two pngs for each framework: "$framework.png" and "$framework-simplified.png" (same diagram, ran through `tred`).
 It also creates a diagram for all of the frameworks, named "kf5.png".

-## Integration with kgenapidox

-Once you have generated dependency diagrams, you can run kgenapidox with the "--dependency-diagram-dir" option pointing to the dir containing the diagrams.
-When this option is set, kgenapidox creates a "Dependencies" page, accessible from the documentation sidebar.
-This page includes the framework diagram.